RupalJ-02/Blinkit-EDA_and_BlinkIt-vs-Zepto-vs-JioMart-Review-Analysis/README.md

 ## Results

 The project's results show the effectiveness of the LSTM model in classifying e-commerce reviews with reasonable accuracy.
 The specific results, including the achieved accuracy, precision, and recall, are presented in the notebook.

+## Power BI Dashboard

+In addition to the sentiment analysis results presented in the notebook, this project also includes an interactive Power BI dashboard to visualize the key findings.
+The dashboard provides insights into the sentiment distribution, average rating, and other metrics across the three e-commerce platforms (Blinkit, Zepto, and Jiomart).

 ## Conclusion